Abingdon East St. Helen Street NCN5 Active Travel Scheme

 Minimising the impact

 As the project is still in the design stage, the traffic management arrangements during construction are yet to be confirmed.
 Should the proposals be approved, we will coordinate the work to minimise the impact on the network as far as possible.
-Further details of this will be available when the project is at its construction stage.
+Further details of this will be available when the project is at construction stage.

 How it is being funded